-Namak para is a deep-fried Indian delicacy that is delicious, crispy and addicting—made with all-purpose flour (maida), semolina, and a few spices such as ajwain, salt, and pepper for a light flavor.
+Namak para is a deep-fried Indian delicacy that is delicious and crispy—made with all-purpose flour (maida), semolina, and a few spices such as ajwain, salt, and pepper for a light flavor.
 It is one of the most popular snacks among kids.

 This tasty fried delicacy pairs well with a cup of hot tea (chai) or coffee.
 It is made in Indian homes for holidays like Diwali and Holi.

-I recently shared the sweet version of this recipe, called Shakarpara.
-So I wanted to share the savory one as well.
+I recently shared the sweet version of this recipe, Shakarpara.
+So, I wanted to share the savory one as well.
 My mom always makes them both at the same time when preparing for Diwali (or just because we kids loved these easy snacks).

-Namak para is often made using all-purpose flour (called maida in hindi), but they may be made healthier by using whole wheat flour.
-Typically these snacks are fried, however some people choose to bake them to make them a bit healthier.
+Namak para is often made using all-purpose flour (called maida in Hindi), but it may be healthier if it is made using whole wheat flour.
+Typically, these snacks are fried; however, some people bake them to make them healthier.

-I love to add these namak para to my Indian snacks and sweets board.
+I love to add these namak paras to my Indian snacks and sweets board.

 What is Namak Para?

-Namak para is ribbon-like strips of pastry (made of refined flour, oil, and water) that have been gently seasoned with ajwain (carom seeds), salt and pepper, and then fried in ghee or oil.
+Namak para are ribbon-like strips of pastry (made of refined flour, oil, and water) that have been gently seasoned with ajwain (carom seeds), salt, and pepper and then fried in ghee or oil.

 Why you'll love this recipe